Maths Mutt HOME

 Example

-In the basic diagram, the nodes (boxes containing the activities and milestones) are connected by arrows.
-Some PERT charts contain extra data such as start/finish dates.
+In a PERT diagram, nodes represent activities or milestones, connected by arrows.
+Some charts include extra data such as start/finish dates.

 The critical path is 30.7493 days.